svecosystem/runed/sites/docs/src/content/utilities/on-click-outside.md

 ### Controlled Listener

-The function returns control methods to programmatically manage the listener, `start` and `stop`:
+The function returns control methods to programmatically manage the listener, `start` and `stop` and a reactive read-only property `enabled` to check the current status of the listeners.

 ```svelte
 <script lang="ts">